 Skip to content

-First, you should read the Android Official docs for kernel build:
+First, you should read the official Android documentation for kernel build:

 WARNING

-This page is for GKI devices, if you use an old kernel, please refer how to integrate KernelSU for old kernel
+This page is for GKI devices, if you use an old kernel, please refer Intergrate for non-GKI devices.

 Sync the kernel source code